-By transfers the tensions into a (normal loasd(σ) – shear stress(τ) – diagram) you will receives a geometrical representation of the steady-state conditions in arbitrary cutting planes in one of so-called Mohr’s tension circles.
-Each (σ,τ) combination, lies on the straights, lead to the flowing of the powder, tension conditions below the straights are stable, above is physically not possible.
+By transferring the tensions into a normal loads(σ) – shear stress(τ) – diagram, a geometrical representation of the steady-state conditions in an arbitrary cutting planes in Mohr’s tension circle will be generated.
+Each (σ,τ) combination on the resulting line leads to the flowing of the powder.
+Tension conditions below the lines are stable, but above are physically not possible.

-The circle of Mohr describes all stresses at an point of the powder mass.
-The minor an mayor principal stress are on the σ-axes.
-The midpoint of the Mohr circle represents the average stress between mayor and minor principal stress.
-The stresses can only grow only until the shear stress reaches the value of plastic deformation.
+Mohr’s circle describes all stresses at a point in the powder mass.
+The minor an major principal stress are on the σ-axes.
+The midpoint of Mohr’s circle represents the average stress between major and minor principal stress.
+The stresses can only grow until the shear stress reaches the value where plastic deformation occurs.
 Stresses above this value are not possible.

-The major principal stress cause the consolidation to the corresponding density.
-Therefore it is also the base parameter for functions.
+The major principal stress causes consolidation to the corresponding density.
+Therefore, it is also the base parameter for other functions.

-If another Mohr circle with the smallest principal stress = 0 is constructed, which also touch the yield locus, then the compressive strength (σd) of the bulk material results at the major principal stress.
+If another Mohr’s circle with the smallest principal stress of zero is constructed, which will touch the yield locus, then the compressive strength (σd) of the bulk material will result at the major principal stress.
 The ratio of compressive strength to the largest principal stress is used to classify the flowability of a bulk material.
 Compressive strength is also important for determining bridging in a silo.

-The measurements and evaluation provide us with basic physical parameter that can be used further technological calculations.
+These measurements and evaluation of the same provide a basic physical parameter that can be used to calculate other parameters, such as:

-It is important that the location of the flow site is dependent on the packing density of the sample.
+It is important that the location of the flow site is dependent of the packing density of the sample.
 For each initial density, there is a corresponding flow location.
-As it is not known exactly which load will occur in the application case, several loci with different reference stresses(σr) are measured in order to be able to interpolate the results afterwards.
-The effective friction angle(φe) is a function which is tangent to the large Mohr circles.
+Because the exact load in the application is not known, several loci with different reference stresses(σr) are measured in order to interpolate the results.
+The effective friction angle(φe) is a function which is tangent to the large Mohr’s circles.
 Using the function of the effective friction angle, the horizontal load ratio (λ) can be calculated for any stress state between the measured flow locations.